Ankit389/E-commerce-website-/README.md

+# I have completed the frontend work in this website.
+# I have added feedback in the website,React js  me Tailwind CSS is used, if anyone wants to add functionalities, what services to its backend, send me request Karen should make this website even more interesting, you You can also read this code once. yes

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.